dtnaylor/mctls-www/www/documentation.md

 uses the corresponding keys to encrypt and MAC-protect the payload and places the context ID in the record header.

-### Message Authentication Code
+### Message Authentication Codes

-TODO: update

-TLS uses a keyed MAC to detect message tampering in the communication medium.
+TLS uses a keyed MAC to detect message tampering by parties. mcTLS uses three MACs for each record:

-If a middlebox performs a modification of the message, then validation of the MAC at the recipient will fail as desired.
-However, the failure will be indistinguishable from an attack within the communication medium.
-Therefore, mcTLS introduces two additional MACs.
-The standard TLS MAC is generated using keyE2E while the two new MACs are generated using keyREAD and keyWRITE from the record context.
-The keyE2E MAC insures that the ends of the mcTLS session can detect the presence of modifications of the content by middleboxes.
-The keyREAD MAC is used by middleboxes to validate that the record has not been modified in the communication medium.
-The keyWRITE MAC is used to verify that modifications of the record have exclusively been performed by middleboxes with write access.
-The MAC format has not changed and is described as follows:
+*	A *reader MAC*, generated with the context's `read_MAC_key`.
+This is used to detect changes by third parties.

+*	A *writer MAC*, generated with the context's `write_MAC_key`.
+This is used to detect (illegal) changes by middleboxes with read-only access.

+*	An *endpoint MAC*, generated with the `endpoint_MAC_key`.
+This is used to detect (legal) changes by middleboxes with write access.

+The MAC format has not changed:

 	MAC_function(MAC_write_key, seq_num + record.type + record.version + record.length + record.content)